OGRECave/ogre/Docs/src/tutorials/hlms.md

 ![](hlms_components.svg)

-## Blocks {#toc52}
+## Datablocks {#toc52}

-We’re introducing the concept of blocks, most of them are immutable.
+We’re introducing the concept of Datablocks.
-Being immutable means you can’t change the Macro- Blend- & Samplerblocks after being created.
-If you want to make a change, you have to create a new block and assign the new one.
-The previous one won’t be destroyed until asked explicitly.

-Technically on OpenGL render systems (GL3+, GLES2) you could const\_cast the pointers, change the block’s parameters (mind you, the pointer is shared by other datablocks, so you will be changing them as well as side effect) and it would probably work.
-But it will definitely fail on D3D11 render system.

-###  Datablocks

 A Datablock is a “material” from the user’s perspective.
-It is the only mutable block.
-It holds data (i.e. material properties) that will be passed directly to the shaders, and also holds which Macroblock, Blendblocks and Samplerblocks are assigned to it.
+It holds data (i.e. material properties) that will be passed directly to the shaders.

-Most Hlms implementations will create a derived class for Datablocks to hold their data.
-For example, HlmsPbs creates a datablock called HlmsPbsDatablock.
-This datablock contains roughness and fresnel values, which do not make any sense in (e.g.) a GUI implementation.

-###  Macroblocks

-Named like that because most entities end up using the macroblock.
-Except for transparents, we sort by macroblock first.
-These contain information like depth check & depth write, culling mode, polygon mode (point, wireframe, solid).
-They’re quite analogous to D3D11\_RASTERIZER\_DESC.
-And not without reason: under the hood Macroblocks hold a ID3D11RasterizerState, and thanks to render queue’s sorting, we change them as little as possible.
-In other words, reduce API overhead.
-On GL backends, we just change the individual states on each block change.
-Macroblocks can be shared by many Datablocks.

-Even in OpenGL, there are performance benefits, because there are enumeration translations (i.e. CMPF\_LESS -&gt; GL\_LESS) that are performed and cached when the macroblock gets created, instead of doing it every time the setting changes.

-###  Blendblocks

-Blendblocks are like Macroblocks, but they hold alpha blending operation information (blend factors: One, One\_Minus\_Src\_Alpha; blending modes: add, substract, min, max. etc).
-They’re analogous to D3D11\_BLEND\_DESC.
-We also sort by blendblocks to reduce state changes.

-###  Samplerblocks

-Samplerblocks hold information about texture units, like filtering options, addressing modes (wrap, clamp, etc), Lod bias, anisotropy, border colour, etc. They're analogous to D3D11\_SAMPLER\_DESC.

-GL3+ and D3D11 both support samplerblocks natively.
-On GLES2, the functionality is emulated (still performance has improved since we can cache the samplerblock's GL value translations and whether a texture has already set to a given samplerblock's paremeters).

 ![](hlms_blocks.svg)

 The diagram shows a typical layout of a datablock.
-Note that Samplerblocks do not live inside base HlmsDatablock, but rather in its derived implementation.
+Samplerblocks do not live inside base HlmsDatablock, but rather in its derived implementation.
 This is because some implementations may not need textures at all, and the number of samplerblocks is unknown.
 Some implementations may want one samplerblock per texture, whereas others may just need one.

-Macroblocks and Blendblocks on the other hand, we just need one per material.
+@note Macroblocks and Blendblocks are only available from Ogre 2.1 on.
+For 1.x you still have to call Ogre::Pass::setDepthCheckEnabled etc. to change the respective properties.

 ## Hlms templates {#toc69}